teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains/xbdghj-grainbranch-readme-sync-ketos.md

 │     (run-command (format "ln -sf ~a README.md" target))                      │
 │     (println (format "✅ Synced: README.md → ~a" target))))                  │
 │                                                                              │
-│ The Babashka version follows the same logic with Clojure syntax.
+│ The Steel version follows the same logic with Clojure syntax.
 Both       │ │ solve the same problem: connecting root to branch, surface to depth,        │ │ visitor to current work.
 The Unix command stays simple: ln -sf creates a    │ │ symbolic link, rm -f removes the old one.
 The beauty lives in how we        │